Cardinals deal Pham to Rays as trading deadline arrives

-The Cardinals also received international cap space in the four-player trade announced Tuesday, baseball's deadline for trades without waivers.
+The Rays also received international cap space in the four-player trade announced Tuesday, baseball’s deadline for trades without waivers.

 There had already been a flurry of moves this week, including closers Roberto Osuna (to Houston) and Ken Giles (to Toronto) switching teams, Seattle picking up Adam Warren and Zach Duke, Lance Lynn joining the New York Yankees, Adam Duvall moving to Atlanta and Ian Kinsler added to the Boston Red Sox.